mahmoudnafifi/image_relighting/README.md

 To test the trained models, run `testing_code.m`.

 ## Trained models
-Currently, we are not going to released our trained models, but they may be available soon.
+Currently, we are not going to release our trained models, but they may be available soon.

 ## Citation